KeelStack-Labs/.github/CONTRIBUTING.md

 4.  **Rewards:**
     *   High-quality, accepted bug fixes for our core products are rewarded with **free lifetime updates** for the affected kit.
     *   Significant feature contributions may be rewarded with **special discounts** or even a **free copy of another KeelStack kit** of your choice.

 ---

+## 📄 Licensing
+By contributing to public repositories, you agree that your contributions will be licensed under the same license as the repository.
+Contributions to paid templates do not grant ownership or licensing rights unless explicitly agreed in writing.

+---